 - DVD cover wall art displays

 - Using the Shiny DVD side to create arts and crafts

 Frequently Asked Questions

-Which site is best for DVDs in the UK?
+Which is the best app for Selling DVDs in the UK?

 According to my own price testing, Music Magpie worked out to be the best site to sell my DVD’s too.
 Out of 14 titles, they offered prices on 14, and none of those was for 1 pence prices as offered by some of the other sites.